oziris78/oziris78/README.md

 - I have spent my first 2.5 years of university to learn as many programming languages as I can.
 - Now I usually do various projects depending on what I'm recently interested in.
 - I'm interested in backend, frontend and game development.
 I usually use Java, JS and Python.
 - Me and my best friend are calling ourselves Twistral Studios.
-We usually create games and desktop apps.
-My friend only helps me with graphics, SFX and music.
-I am the only developer of Twistral Studios and I write all of the code that Twistral Studios owns.
+We usually create games and tools.
+My friend only helps me with design related stuff.
+I am the only developer of Twistral Studios and I write all of the code that it owns.

 <br>